Body

 How is the medicine given?

 The botulinum toxins are injected directly into the muscles that are tight.
 If more than one muscle is tight, then more than one injection is given.
 Larger muscles may require more than one injection site.
-In order for the physician to locate the correct place to inject, an EMG machine may be used to record the electrical activity of the muscle.
+In order for the physician to locate the correct place to inject, an EMG machine may be used to listen to the electrical activity of the muscle.
 Sometimes stimulation of the nerves or ultrasound (sound waves) are used to locate the correct muscle.

 Does botulinum toxin interfere with other medicines?